 “This isn’t a project about how there used to be green fields here and now there’s a great, ugly big motorway.”

 Much of the relationship of living near a motorway is about the sound – you can hear the ebbs and flows of the traffic but you rarely see anything as you explore your surroundings.
-The photographs aim to visualise this relationship through chance encounters with the parts of the motorway that are visible, glimpses of colour or movement through the trees and strange sculptures on the landscape.
+The photographs aim to visualise this relationship through chance encounters with the parts of the motorway that are visible, glimpses of movement through the trees.